DIY Glass-Etched Button Dish

 Glass etching is really in right now.
 Crafters everywhere are putting on their rubber gloves and protective eyewear and getting after it.
-I tend to jump on the craft fad train every time.
-Mostly because I want to see what is so darn cool about the current “in” project.
+I tend to jump on the craft fad train every time, mostly because I want to see what’s so cool about the current “in” project.

 If you have ever even glanced at a computer screen with Pinterest, you have no doubt seen a glass etching pin or two.
-Most of what I have seen has been on glasses or jars and that’s all good and well, but I had a very specific need to be filled.
-Since that need was made of glass – well, two birds meet one stone.
+Most of what I have seen has been on glasses or jars, and that’s all well and good, but I had a definite need that needed to be filled.
+Since that need was made of glass, it was a case of two birds meeting one stone.

 You may have guessed from the image above that I needed a butter dish.
-Never in my life had I actually seen one in use.
+Never in my life had I seen one in use.
 At some point since my last visit, my parents have acquired one, filled it with butter, and set it on the counter.
-I am convinced they did this just to make me jealous.
+I am convinced they did this to make me jealous.
 Our butter is better than your butter.
-I mean it was always perfectly room temperature and so easy to slather onto bread.
-That is an awesome, awesome thing.
+I mean, it was always perfectly room temperature and so easy to slather onto bread.
+That’s a fantastic thing.

-- Shelf Lining Paper/Contact Paper (pattern or not doesn’t matter) Recommended -OR- Self Laminating Sheets
+(pattern or not doesn’t matter) OR Self-Laminating Sheets

 - Spray Adhesive